mishmosh/blog/src/21-pubsub/index.md

 Aside from chat, there are many interesting possibilities.
 In the near future, IPNS records will be pushed over pubsub, allowing lightning fast updates of peers' IPNS entries.
 Peers could use pubsub to keep track of the head of some [merkle-linked global log](https://en.wikipedia.org/wiki/Blockchain_(database)).
-You can use pubsub to broadcast notifications to people in a social network, or even use it to send updates in a multiplayer game.
+You can use pubsub to broadcast notifications to people in a social network, or send updates in a multiplayer game.

 ## What's next?
 The next steps for pubsub have to do with authentication.
 Currently, any peer can publish to any pubsub topic.
-In the near future,an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
+In the near future, an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
 We are still working out the sharing and capability granting model.

-After that, we are going to take a look at better message routing algorithms.
+After that, we will explore at better message routing algorithms.
 The current routing algorithm floods messages to every subscriber, resulting in some peers receiving the same message multiple times.
-Finding a better routing algorithm would go a long ways towards reducing that overhead.
+Finding a better routing algorithm would go a long way towards reducing that overhead.

 Please note this can be quite bandwidth intensive, and it is intended as a very first pass approach.
 It works well for apps with few peers in the group, but